 Snuffbox

-This snuffbox appears to be carved from a late roŋoroŋo tablet.
-It may have been made for a Western visitor to the islands or by one of these travelers.
-It entered French public collections thanks to a purchase by the Musée de l'Homme in 1962.
+This snuffbox might have been carved in a late roŋoroŋo tablet, perhaps for a foreign visitor to the islands or by one of these.
+The Musée de l'Homme purchased it from the art market in 1962.

 Snuffbox